 The risks which the company are exposed to include interest rate, credit, liquidity and market risk in relation to financial instruments.
-The principal risks and uncertainties of the group, and how these are mitigated, are disclosed in the financial statements of Kelda Holdings Limited.
+The principal risks and uncertainties for the Kelda Holdings group, and how these are mitigated, are discussed in the Kelda Holdings Limited Annual Report and Financial Statements (which do not form part of this report).